 Nowhere else can one see more clearly how the knowledge and experience of hypocrisy carried by Baldwin contrast with a white male intellectual who sees his world as one designed specifically to conduct “a win” at the expense of all others.
 The community’s authentic voice is diverse, and it is this built-in strangeness that every agency or agent for change struggles to understand.

-Do you know how a disaster (flood, fire) in a city will strengthen resolve while drought will have people at each other’s throat?
+Do you know how a disaster (flood, fire) in a city will strengthen resolve while drought will have people at each other’s throats?
 I do.
 We are in that drought, and the political premise is correct — we do overvalue consensus because people want it to exist.
 A bit of core knowledge in the people of the color world is that change tends to be for the worse, exceptions prove the rule, and there is a pedagogy of the oppressed.
-These core perceptions are poorly understood and that when “the white world of capital investment” comes knocking at the door and says we are here to x, y, and z you all.
+These core perceptions are poorly understood and when “the white world of capital investment” comes knocking at the door and says we are here to x, y, and z you all.
 It becomes incredibly disappointing.
-The things to which you, we, or they can agree to “at least somewhat” do not built well on contradictory and unevaluated value systems.
+The things to which you, we, or they can agree to “at least somewhat” do not build well on contradictory and unevaluated value systems.
 Not once in my long life has a developer entered the room saying we are racist.
 We represent a racist system.
 What is said is you have a role to play.
 If you move outside of that role (caste) and exact a price on the change we propose, we will label your efforts extortion.
 Not once have they ever said we accept full responsibility as system representatives.
-We commit ourselves to finance a way for you, for all of us to being that way starting now and forever.
+We commit ourselves to finance a way for you, for all of us to be that way starting now and forever.

 On January 4, 2013, The New York City Independent Budget Office of New York City published a study on the cost of Hurricane Sandy in overtime pay.
 As part of that study, the chart below illustrates who made the most money.
 There is a way to look at this sarcastically but helpfully.
 The Police as an institution is making a mess like Hurricane Sandy, but Sanitation was available to help clean it up.
 When it comes to the police, the people have no sanitation.
 There is an irony about this as the result of a modest bit of digging by the IBO because of a hurricane.